 We can also get a sense of the dynamics by plotting how the scale factor R changes with time in typical examples of the three cosmologies.
 In the case of cosmologies II with Euclidean geometry, the scale factor R is simply set to be the distance between two conveniently placed galaxies.
 As the cosmic expansion proceeds, R grows in response.
+In each type of universe, the curves have a concave shape with the concavity pointing down.
+This corresponds to the fact that the rate at which R grows is always slowing.
+It cosmology I, the slowing is so great that it eventually reverses the expansion.

-In general there are no simple formulae for these curves.
-One case proves to be simple.
-In Cosmologies II, if all the matter is what is called "dust" in the jargon (i.e. ordinary matter like our earth), then R increases in direct proportion with (time)2/3; or
+if all the matter is what is called "dust" in the jargon (i.e. ordinary matter like our earth), then R increases in direct proportion with (time)2/3; or

 At first the dynamics seems arbitrary.
 Why should the different universes have the properties they do?
 Why, for example, should a universe with greater mass density only have a big crunch?
 And why with lesser mass density, will the expansion continue indefinitely?
 We can makes some sense of this with an analogy from Newtonian theory.